Encore (Eminem album): Eminem's thoughts on the album

 In retrospect, Eminem stated numerous times that he considers Encore as one of his worst albums.
 He described its reception, "I'm cool with probably half that album.
 I recorded that towards the height of my addiction.
 I remember four songs leaked and I had to go to L.A. and get Dre and record new ones.
 I was in a room by myself writing songs in 25, and 30 minutes because we had to get it done, and what came out was so goofy.
 That's how I ended up making songs like 'Rain Man' and 'Big Weenie'.
 They're pretty out there.
 If those other songs hadn't leaked, Encore would've been a different album."
 In an interview with Sway Calloway for his album Kamikaze, he stated that although "Encore... [is] not what I would consider one of my better albums", he considered it better than its follow-up Relapse.
 He reiterated his statement about Encore in 2022 for the 25th anniversary issue of XXL: "It became a misstep and I struggled to get over the fact that I didn't do my best.
 My best would've been good enough if the leaks hadn't happened.
 But I released what I had at that point in time, and I feel that put a kind of a mark on my catalog.
 Encore did some decent numbers, but I was never that concerned with numbers.
 I was more so worried about what people think about the album.
 Critics and fans were important to me, and they were always at me about that project."

 Commercial performance

 Encore was released on November 12, 2004.
 The release date was moved up from the originally planned November 16 to countermeasure leaks.
 The album sold 710,000 copies.
 The following week, the album's first with a full seven days, it moved 871,000 copies, bringing the 10-day total to 1,582,000.
 It was certified quadruple-platinum that mid-December.
 Nine months after its release, worldwide sales of the album stood at 11 million copies.
 The album made digital history in becoming the first album to sell 10,000 digital copies in one week.
 As of November 2013, the album had sold 5,343,000 copies in the US.
+It was the 3rd best-selling album of 2004 worldwide.

 Encore sold 125,000 copies in two days in the United Kingdom, and has been certified quadruple-platinum.